shannonmoeller/rollup-preset-isomorphic/readme.md

 [![NPM version][npm-img]][npm-url] [![Downloads][downloads-img]][npm-url]

-Everything you need to rollup isomorphic modules.
+Everything you need to rollup isomorphic modules, in the proper order, with sane defaults.

 ## Install